1998 Stanley Cup playoffs: (1) Dallas Stars vs. (3) Detroit Red Wings

 This was the third playoff meeting between these two teams; with Detroit winning both previous series.
 They last met in the 1995 Western Conference Quarterfinals, where Detroit won in five games.
 Dallas made their third appearance in the Conference Finals.
 They last made it to the Conference Finals in 1991, where the Minnesota North Stars defeated the Edmonton Oilers in five games.
 Detroit made their fourth consecutive and sixth overall appearance in the Conference Finals; they defeated the Colorado Avalanche in the previous year in six games.
 Detroit won this year's five-game regular season series earning eight of ten points.

 Stanley Cup Finals

 This was the first and to date only playoff meeting between these two teams.
 Detroit made their twenty-first and second consecutive Finals appearance, while Washington made their first Finals appearance in their twenty-fourth season.
-Until 2017 this was the last time that the Stanley Cup was successfully defended by the previous year's champion.
-This remains the last time there was a sweep in the Finals.
+Until 2017, this was the last time that the Stanley Cup was successfully defended by the previous year's champion.
+The Red Wings swept the Capitals to repeat as Stanley Cup champions.
+The Red Wings became the fourth franchise to win the Stanley Cup in back-to-back sweeps, joining the Toronto Maple Leafs, Montreal Canadiens, and New York Islanders, and remain the most recent team to accomplish this feat.